-Xcel Energy recently submitted a proposal for a time-of-use rate pilot.
+Xcel Energy’s time-of-use rate pilot is currently active.
 Xcel spent several months working with CUB and other stakeholders to design a pilot to test a new time-of-use rate in their service territory, which the Public Utilities Commission recently approved.
 CUB was happy to support the pilot.

 This pilot has a three-tiered rate structure.
 Participating customers will pay more for electricity during a five-hour peak period from 3 p.m. to 8 p.m.
 Customers will be rewarded with an off-peak rate during the day that is slightly less than the average rates customers are currently paying as well as an overnight super off-peak rate from midnight to 6 a.m., when customers will pay about half of the regular off-peak rate.
 Weekends and holidays only include the off-peak and super off-peak rates.

-Starting from November 1, 2020, the pilot has been active in two areas of the Twin Cities metro: Eden Prairie and surrounding communities and South Minneapolis beginning April 1, 2020.
-The pilot will end in spring 2022.
+Starting from November 1, 2020, the pilot has been active in two areas of the Twin Cities metro: Eden Prairie and surrounding communities and South Minneapolis.
+The pilot will end on October 31, 2022.
 It is an opt-out pilot, meaning customers can decide to go back to the current pricing structure at any time during the two-year pilot.
 Xcel Energy will provide some bill protections for customers on the pilot rate, as well.

 Time-of-use pricing has many benefits, both for consumers and the environment.
 First, time-of-use pricing more closely aligns prices with costs.
 Under the current pricing system, customers who use more energy when overall demand is low pay more than their fair share, and customers who use more electricity during evening hours, when energy is more expensive to produce, pay less than the costs of serving them.